thewhodidthis/twitter/README.md

 ## Twitter
-> Client lib for interacting with twitter api, fork of desmondmorris/node-twitter
+> Client lib for interacting with twitter api, rewrite of desmondmorris/node-twitter

 ### Setup
 ```sh